Ordering-disordering dynamics of the $q$-voter model under random external bias: Exit probability

 The prediction of Eq.~\eqref{eq:exit_general_eff} for various values of $q$ shows excellent agreement with MC simulation results, as illustrated in Fig.~\ref{fig:exit_prob}(a).
 The inset in panel (a) displays the data for $q = 10$, $12$, and $15$, which visually overlap and become increasingly indistinguishable, thereby providing clear evidence of the saturation behavior for $q \geq 10$ within a $5\%$ tolerance.

-Panel (b) of Fig.~\ref{fig:exit_prob} presents the exit probability $E(c)$ for a fixed nonlinearity $q = 2$ and varying system sizes $N$, highlighting the dependence of the transition sharpness on $N$.
-As the system size increases, the transition from $E(c) \approx 0$ to $E(c) \approx 1$ becomes progressively steeper and increasingly localized around the critical point $c^* = 1/2$, on a characteristic scale $\Delta c \sim 1/\sqrt{N}$.
-The inset in panel (b) demonstrates the corresponding finite-size scaling behavior: when the data are plotted against the rescaled variable $x = \sqrt{2N(q-1)/q}\,(c - \frac{1}{2})$, they collapse neatly onto the universal curve $E(x) \approx \frac{1}{2}\left[1+\operatorname{erf}(x)\right]$, validating the scaling form.
+Panel (b) of Fig.~\ref{fig:exit_prob} presents the exit probability $E(c(0))$ for a fixed nonlinearity $q = 2$ and varying system sizes $N$, highlighting the dependence of the transition sharpness on $N$.
+As the system size increases, the transition from $E(c(0)) \approx 0$ to $E(c(0)) \approx 1$ becomes progressively steeper and increasingly localized around the critical point $c^* = 1/2$, on a characteristic scale $\Delta c \sim 1/\sqrt{N}$.
+The inset in panel (b) demonstrates the corresponding finite-size scaling behavior: when the data are plotted against the rescaled variable $x = \sqrt{2N\left(q-1\right)/q}\,\left(c(0) - \frac{1}{2}\right)$, they collapse neatly onto the universal curve $E(x) \approx \frac{1}{2}\left[1+\operatorname{erf}(x)\right]$, validating the scaling form.

-This observed scaling behavior is fully consistent with the framework of finite-size scaling theory, which states that, near a critical point, relevant observables depend solely on the scaling combination $(c - c^*)N^{1/\nu}$, where $\nu$ is the correlation-length exponent \cite{cardy1996scaling, stanley1971phase}.
-This exponent is effectively $\nu = 2$ for the model under consideration, and the critical point is precisely at $c^* = 1/2$.
+This observed scaling behavior is fully consistent with a finite-size scaling description, which states that, near the symmetry point $c^*$, relevant observables depend solely on the scaling combination $(c(0) - c^*)N^{1/\nu}$~\cite{cardy1996scaling, stanley1971phase}.
+Here $\nu = 2$ should be understood as an effective finite-size exponent governing the width of the crossover, which in our case is $\nu \simeq 2$.
+The reference point is $c^* = 1/2$ (the symmetry, which is unstable in the nonlinear case).
 As a result, numerical data obtained for various system sizes $N$ and different values of $q$, when plotted against the scaling variable $x$, collapse onto a single universal curve.
-This data collapse strongly supports the validity of the scaling hypothesis and confirms the asymptotic analytical description of the system's behavior in the vicinity of the saddle (critical) point $c^*$.
+This data collapse supports the validity of the scaling description and confirms the asymptotic analytical picture of the system’s behavior in the vicinity of the saddle (unstable) point $c^*$.

-For sufficiently large values of $p$, the standard Laplace-saddle-point approximation becomes inadequate, as the dominant contributions to the integral are no longer confined to an infinitesimally narrow and symmetric neighborhood around a single saddle point.
-In particular, for $p > 0$, the condition $v(c; p) = 0$ is satisfied at a shifted position $c^*$ that deviates from the symmetric point $ c^* = 1/2$, valid for $p = 0$.
-Moreover, the reduced local curvature $v'(c^*)$ broadens the region contributing significantly to the integral.
-Consequently, the conventional quadratic expansion around the saddle point $c^*$ becomes inaccurate, neglecting essential higher-order terms that considerably affect the asymptotic evaluation.
-Intuitively, the transition region broadens and becomes more diffuse, violating the fundamental assumption of local dominance required by the Laplace-saddle-point method.
-Consequently, more sophisticated uniform asymptotic techniques are required to accurately capture the system's global behavior beyond the local vicinity of $c^*$.